Angelmrn/OpenWallet/README.md

 ### Project Description

-**RewardFlow** is a full stack points and rewards wallet web application.
+**OpenWallet** is a full stack points and rewards wallet web application.
 Owners create organizations, invite workers by email, give point rewards, and workers can transfer points between each other.

 ### 🛠️ Tech Stack